-The small cart took to the bridge slowly, Gerty’s hooves slipped on the stone from time to time, and moving became a crawl.
+The small cart took to the bridge slowly; Gerty’s hooves slipped on the stone from time to time, and moving became a crawl.
 Some of the townsfolk walked past the cart heading in the same direction.
-The father waved at them as they laughed to one another.
+The father waved at them as they laughed at one another.

-While it was obvious that Gerty was straining, she did not shy away from the work, her eyes were focused, her form was perfect, and as they reached the crest of the bridge, she could feel the weight of the cart shifting in her favour and she was able to rest.
+While it was obvious that Gerty was straining, she did not shy away from work; her eyes were focused, her form was perfect, and as they reached the crest of the bridge, she could feel the weight of the cart shifting in her favor, and she was able to rest.
 The father patted her on the back as she chugged along the flat top.

 The fields of fire were in full bloom, but even a blind person could tell with the heat that was beating down over them.
 The father had rested a small cloth over his head to keep his neck and face guarded, while his eldest son had himself nestled under crates that were propped upon one another to create a shaded cavity for him to read in.